Routiers: Origins

 The routiers' history can be traced back to a few years after the start of the Hundred Years' War, to Brittany in the early 1340s.
 No revenue was being generated from the revenues of the Duchy of Brittany for the English army, which meant that the army's soldiers had to live off the land.
-This "living off the land": began as simple freebooting, but quickly transformed into patis, or "ransoms of the country".
+This "living off the land" began as simple freebooting, but quickly transformed into patis, or "ransoms of the country".
 A village near a garrison would usually be ransacked for any supplies.
 Subsequently, the village would be forced to pay the respective garrison for future protection.

 This system soon caused much instability in the region for a few reasons.
 The patis system did not generate any revenue for the English cause but it made small fortunes for individual captains.
 These captains, whose income depended on controlling an area, rather than wages from the Duchy, were hard to control.
 While in theory, the King's Lieutenant could rely on his garrisons in time of war, they were scarcely enthusiastic combatants.
 Furthermore, garrisons that were stationed in fringe territories were subject to boredom, which was relieved by random brutality.
 That state, coupled with the fact that they were surrounded by hostile inhabitants, caused a lot of animosity between the peasants and soldiers, which in a few instances led to skirmishes and made the task of governing the Duchy harder.

 The problem was not confined to Brittany.
-Château de Lusignan was a fortress near Poitiers captured by the Earl of Lancaster in September 1346.
+The Château de Lusignan was a fortress near Poitiers captured by the Earl of Lancaster in September 1346.
 When the Earl withdrew from the area he left a garrison under the command of Bertrand de Montferrand.
 Many of his troops were men with questionable pasts: criminals and misfits.
-Despite a truce between 1346 and 1350, the garrison laid waste to over fifty parishes, ten monasteries, and destroyed towns and castles throughout southern Poitou.
+Despite a truce between 1346 and 1350, the garrison laid waste to over fifty parishes and ten monasteries, and destroyed towns and castles throughout southern Poitou.
 In May 1347, a French force was sent to recapture the fortress but was ambushed by the garrison and forced to retreat.